api-platform/docs/core/file-upload.md

             upload_destination: '%kernel.project_dir%/public/media'
 ```

-## Configure the entity receiving the uploaded file
+## Configuring the Entity Receiving the Uploaded File

 In our exemple, we will create a `MediaObject` API resource.
 We will post files
 to this resource endpoint, and then link the newly created resource to another